RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 2.md

 Did her wallet go through a wash cycle?

-What kind of Hotel had rooms that looked this scammy?
+What kind of Hotel had rooms that looked this scammy and prison like?

-Not confident to test of the door opened from this side, Felicity sat in the chair as directed.
+Not confident to test if the door opened from this side, Felicity sat in the chair as directed.
 Her head in her hands.
 And did her best not to panic.

 ***